dwyl/elixir-auth-facebook/README.md

 ### Add a login link in your template ✨

-Suppose you have a template "page/index/html" rendered by a controller "PageController".
+Suppose you have a template "page/index.html" rendered by the controller "PageController".

-Add the Facebook Login link in the HTML:
+Add the Facebook Login link to the template:

 ```html.heex
 # /lib/app_web/templates/page/index.html.heex